cvc5/cvc5/README.md

 CVC3) but does not directly incorporate code from any previous version.

-If you are using CVC4 in your work, or incorporating it into software of your own, we would like to invite you to send us a description and link to your project/software, so that we could put it on our [Third Party Applications](https://cvc4.github.io/third-party-applications.html) page.
+If you are using CVC4 in your work, or incorporating it into software of your own, we invite you to send us a description and link to your project/software, so that we can link it on our [Third Party Applications](https://cvc4.github.io/third-party-applications.html) page.

 CVC4 is intended to be an open and extensible SMT engine.
 It can be used as a